-Man allegedly impersonates medical doctor, defrauds three -
+Man allegedly impersonates Medical Doctor, defrauds three -

-A 49-year-old businessman, Adeyemi Adeshina, on Tuesday appeared before an Ikeja Chief Magistrates’ Court for allegedly impersonating a medical doctor and fraudulently collecting over N2.5 million from three people.
+A 49-year-old businessman, Adeyemi Adeshina, has appeared before an Ikeja Chief Magistrates’ Court for allegedly impersonating a medical doctor and fraudulently collecting over N2.5 million from three people.

+The defendant, who resides at 23, Olaniyan Eluke Street, Ikorodu, Lagos State, was dragged before the court on Tuesday.

 He, however, pleaded not guilty to the charges.